renpy/renpy/sphinx/source/screens.rst

     If given, this should be a string.
 This string is passed to the equivalent of :func:`GetFocusRect` to find the rectangle.
 If a focus rectangle with that name is not found, the child is rendered.

+    Passing "tooltip" to this uses the location of the last displayable that was focused while displaying a tooltip.

 `prefer_top`
     If given, positioning the child above the focus rect is preferred.